vikasyadavwork/VynixClimbPro/README.md

 ## What's in the game

 - Endless ledges with recycled cliff sections.
 Height has no designed finish line, and old scenery is reused instead of accumulating.
-- The original Payton MetaHuman, including her clothing, face, and hair, with retargeted hanging and jumping animations, chalk trails, jump lean, and a gentle camera response.
+- The original Payton MetaHuman, including her clothing, face, and hair, with retargeted hanging and jumping animations, chalk trails, and a gentle camera response.
 - Hanging positions calculated from each ledge's actual mesh bounds, depth, width, and thickness.
 The capsule stays outside the front, the grip stays away from the corners, and the resting hand height meets the ledge top.
 - Two-bone arm IK plants the fingertips at the front lip after the hanging animation is evaluated.
 Hands release for jumps and replant on landing; the idle motion no longer drives them through the ledge.
+- Left, right, and upward jumps keep the same wall distance as the hanging pose.
+The animation's built-in travel is removed so the visible body follows the game's jump path once.
+Torso lean and reaching arms and legs are adjusted when a pose would intersect the ledge face.
 - Random small round stones using Chaos physics and continuous collision detection.
 A pulsing red lane and countdown appear **before** each stone spawns.
 The other lane stays clear until that stone passes.
 - 100 health, 25 damage per stone, and a short grace period after a hit.
 Every 25 completed jumps restores 10 health.
 - Score from height, survival time, and consecutive jumps.
 Jump again within 2.2 seconds to keep the combo (up to 10).
 Damage breaks the combo.